llPsychoFish/College-Project/README.md

 - Conservation status indicators

 ### Interactive Learning
-- Knowledge-testing quizzes with scoring
+- Knowledge-testing quizzes with scoring system
 - Educational facts and trivia
 - Engaging blog content about wildlife
+- Interactive habitat exploration

 ### Conservation Awareness
-- Information about endangered species
+- Information about endangered and extinct species
 - Threats to wildlife and ecosystems
 - Conservation success stories and efforts
+- Donation system for conservation support

+### Blog Content
+- Fastest animals in the world
+- Weirdest animals you've never heard of
+- Cute but dangerous baby animals
+- Wild cousins of domestic pets
+- Animal superpowers and abilities
+- Animals from every continent
+- Carnivore vs omnivore information
+- Elephants and other intelligent animals
+- Mythical creatures
+- Ocean oddities
+- Rainforest biodiversity

 ## 👥 Group 6A Members